sara-19992/Mastering-JavaScript-in-20-Days/Day11.md

 3. all object in JS has proto property link to Object.prototype as default (proto link to object stored function).
 4. Object.prototype is big object which proto link to Null.
 5. when creating a function, a property object called prototype is being created automatically and is being attached to the function object.
-6. object inherits its prototype directly from the constructor function that created it.
-7. When an object inherits its prototype from another object, it also inherits the supertype's constructor property.

 ### Properties
 two kinds of properties: